Key takeaways:

 What is strategic planning in finance?

 Strategic financial planning is the process of determining how a business financially manages its assets to achieve ROI and growth goals.
-Strategic planning in finance is sometimes called strategic financial management.
-It falls under the purview of the CFO and the FP&A team.
+Sometimes called strategic financial management, it falls under the purview of the CFO and the FP&A team.

 The first step to effective strategic planning in finance is building a solid, forward-looking financial plan that ties into the company’s goals.
 This means analyzing growth targets, reviewing past performance, and creating models to predict future financial scenarios.
 Effective planning expands the role of the CFO or FP&A team from managing current finances to shaping the company’s financial trajectory.